subsquid/docs/docs/deploy-squid/squid-cli/squid.md

 sqd squid release squid-test@1 -r -s git@github.com:subsquid/squid-template.git
 ```

-Some examples of how to use this command can be seen in the [Tutorial to deploy a Squid](/docs/tutorials/deploy-your-squid).
+Some examples of how to use this command can be seen in the [Deploy a Squid Tutorial](/docs/tutorials/deploy-your-squid).